Blosc/c-blosc2/ANNOUNCE.md

 We are introducing a new pair of `blosc2_schunk_get_slice_buffer()` and `blosc2_schunk_set_slice_buffer()` functions for getting and setting slices from/to a super-chunk.

+Also, a new `blosc2_schunk_avoid_cframe_free()` for avoiding the free of a cframe when destroying a super-chunk.
+Mainly useful for situations where you build a super-chunk out of an existing cframe, so you don't want it to be freed automatically.

 C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and increasingly start to use its new functionality, like the